Expert Resources

 Who to Ask for a Letter of Recommendation

-Perhaps the most important question you’ll ask yourself is who to ask for a letter of recommendation.
+Perhaps the most important question you should ask yourself is who to ask for a letter of recommendation.
 Depending on the schools to which you’re applying, you may need three or more different recommenders:

-The first two are pretty self-explanatory; you can choose any teacher and counselor at your school, but don’t ask just anyone.
+The first two are fairly self-explanatory; you can choose any teacher and counselor at your school, but don’t ask just anyone.
 You should choose a teacher who knows you well and who you believe will put time and effort into writing a recommendation letter that reflects your unique personality and skill set.
-Choosing a teacher who also advises an extracurricular activity you’re in or a teacher you’ve known since sophomore year can help ensure you have a meaningful connection.
-Choosing a teacher who can speak to your passion for a specific field, particularly if it’s one you plan to study in college, can also be a good move.
+Choosing a teacher who also advises an extracurricular activity you’re in or a teacher you’ve known since sophomore year can help ensure your letter reflects a meaningful connection and attests to your qualities outside of the classroom, as well.
+It is also a strategic move to choose a teacher who can speak to your passion and preparedness for your particular area of study.

-Some schools have specific recommendations for who you should ask to write letters on your behalf if you want to apply to their programs, so be sure to research each school’s specific requirements.
-Here’s an example from MIT.
+Some schools have specific guidance for who you should ask to write letters on your behalf if you want to apply to their programs, so be sure to research each school’s specific requirements.
+For instance, MIT provides applicants with the following instructions:

 “MIT requires two letters of recommendation from teachers.
 One recommendation should be from a math or science teacher, and one should be from a humanities, social science, or language teacher, although this is not a hard requirement.- MIT Admissions

 The third category, “Other Recommender” might be a little more confusing.
-Commonapp.org describes “Other Recommenders” as “Arts Teacher, Clergy, Coach, College Access Counselor, Employer, Family Member, Peer, [or] Other.”
+The Common App describes “Other Recommenders” as “Arts Teacher, Clergy, Coach, College Access Counselor, Employer, Family Member, Peer, or Other.”

-As you know, with freedom comes responsibility, so you should be extra scrutinizing when you select your outside recommender.
-This recommendation letter is a chance to reveal much more than what your test scores and transcripts disclose about you; choose a recommender who understands your character, interests, and potential, and who will be able to relay that to your college admissions officer.
-For all of your letter writers, you should ideally choose someone who has known you for multiple semesters and can provide honest and unique insight into who you are as a person.
+With these wider parameters, you should be additionally strategic when selecting your outside recommender.
+This recommendation letter is a chance to reveal more than what your test scores and transcripts disclose about you; choose a recommender who understands your character, interests, and potential and will be able to relay that to your college admissions officer.
+For all of your recommenders, you should ideally choose individuals who have known you for multiple semesters and can provide honest and unique insight into who you are as a person.

 Think strategically about how your recommendation letters can strengthen your application as a whole.
 While many students assume that the best recommendations come from teachers whose courses they have aced, this is not necessarily the case.